ejh243/BrainFANS/integrative/LDSC/README.md

 GWAS traits are expected to be in sumstats.gz format.
 If this is not the case, please use ldsc to convert any GWAS analysis text files into this file format (munge_stats.py).
 The file format for sumstats is given [here](https://github.com/bulik/ldsc/wiki/Summary-Statistics-File-Format).

+## Types of input data

+The data that is used to create the `.annot` files must be **peak called data**.
+This could take on the form of gapped, narrow or broad peaks (from MACS2, HMMRATAC *etc.*).
+Such data is usually in the form of a bed file (only the chromosome, start and end positions are required).

 ## File structure
 The basic file structure that is expected with these scripts is as follows:
 ```text